-- Do not operate with one hand.
-Serious injury to the operator, helpers, or bystanders may result from one-handed operation.
-A chain saw is intended for two-handed use. - Operate the chain saw only in a well-ventilated outdoor area. - Do not operate saw from a ladder or in a tree. - Make sure the chain will not make contact with any object while starting the engine.
-Never try to start the saw when the guide bar is in a cut. - Do not put pressure on the saw, especially at the end of the cut.
-Doing so can cause you to lose control when the cut is completed. - Stop engine before setting saw down. - Hand carry saw only when engine is stopped.
+- Do not operate a chain saw with one hand.
+Serious injury to the operator, helpers, bystanders or any combination of these persons may result from one-handed operation.
+A chain saw is intended for two-handed use. - Operate the chain saw only in a wellventilated outdoor area. - Do not operate saw from a ladder or in a tree. - Make sure the chain will not make contact with any object while starting the engine.
+Never try to start the saw when the guide bar is in a cut. - Do not put pressure on the saw at the end of the cut.
+Applying pressure can cause you to lose control when the cut is completed. - Stop engine before setting saw down. - Hand carry saw only when engine is stopped.
 Carry with muffler away from body; guide bar & chain projecting behind you; guide bar preferably covered with a scabbard. - Do not operate a chain saw that is damaged, improperly adjusted, or not completely and securely assembled.
-Always replace bar, chain, hand guard, chain brake, or other parts immediately if they become damaged, broken, or are otherwise removed.
+Always replace bar, chain, hand guard, or chain brake immediately if it becomes damaged, broken or is otherwise removed.